-Healthcare professionals should consider whether your child should be offered a:
+Healthcare professionals should consider whether your child

 - physical examination

 - hearing examination

 - genetic testing, or

 - investigations to rule out specific causes of autism.

 What happens after the assessment?

 The team will talk with you about the results of your child's assessment as soon as they can.
 They should also send you a written report summarising what the assessment found and the team's decision about your child's diagnosis.